pmcgrath/dotfiles/README.md

 ## vim
-- Assuming v8+ so not using a plugin manager
+- Don't really need a plugin manager since v8+ but have went with using [vim-plug](https://github.com/junegunn/vim-plug)
-- I have commited my vim plugins using subtrees (See [altlasian blog](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/))
+	- Use :PlugInstall or :PlugUpate
-- The managevimplugins.sh script can be used to update plugins
+	- For vim-go use :GoInstallBinaries